Stay connected with The Daily News

 To get instant updates from reporters and editors who will be in the field, make sure you like The Daily News’ Facebook page at www.facebook.com/galvnews and follow its Twitter feed at www.twitter.com/galvnews.

-Readers can help in the coverage by making public postings of news tips, photos, videos and questions to their Facebook or Twitter accounts using the hashtags #GalvNews.
+Readers can help in the coverage by making public postings of news tips, photos, videos and questions to their Facebook or Twitter accounts using the hashtag #GalvNews.

 Thanks to the vast reach of Houston television and radio outlets, The Daily News also has long-standing partnerships with KHOU-TV Channel 11 and News Radio 740 AM KTRH to provide regular updates on Galveston County storm and recovery news.